 There's such a catchy bass line on this song.
 Good ol’ Trevor was great at even the simplest of bass lines like this.
 He’s another friend I really miss so dearly.
 To not have him and Mick around – and David, of course.
 It’s surreal. #TimsTwitterListeningParty

 ‘The Jean Genie’ was first performed on 7 October, at Chicago’s Auditorium Theatre, the day the recording was completed.

-The song was mixed in mono and stereo later that month in Nashville by Bowie and Mick Ronson, ahead of the single release.
+The song was mixed in mono and stereo on 13 October in Nashville by Bowie and Mick Ronson, ahead of the single release.
 It was subsequently remixed for the Aladdin Sane album with the amount of reverb reduced.